Part 2: Orientation for Online Students

 Student Success Tools

-One of the key benefits of online learning is that you can create your own schedule, work at your own pace, and accomplish your course work when it works best for your individual needs, within the general weekly schedule the professor creates.
+One of the key benefits of online learning is that you can create your own schedule, work at your own pace, and accomplish your course work when it works best for your individual needs, within the general weekly schedule the instructor creates.
 Students are often surprised, though, by the amount of time it may take to successfully complete an online course.

 Harper’s guideline is that there should be at least three hours each week of studying for every one credit hour.
 (If this is the first time you are taking an online course, it may require additional time to become acclimated to the learning environment.)
 For example: In a three credit hour course, that runs for 16 weeks, you should expect to budget at least nine hours each week for completing course work.